zouzias/rediswebcaching/README.md

     redis-cli
     127.0.0.1:6379> MONITOR

-### Installation and Configuration

-To install Redis, see http://redis.io/ for details depending on your system.
+Note: To install Redis, see http://redis.io/ for details depending on your system.
 We assume that redis runs on port 6379.
 See RedisConnector class for tweaks.

 ### How to include these files into your servlet container.